mattyod/matic/README.md

  * a folder with at least one template file
  * an optional config file for custom settings

-The default global configuration looks for a main template with filename `default.jade` which can be customized with a project level config file, [see below](#setting-config-options).
+The default global configuration looks for a main template with filename `default.jade` which can be customized with a project level config file, ([see below](#setting-config-options)).

 By default Matic will use your template(s) and schema(s) to generate a set of HTML files into a folder named `web`, this can also be modified through the local config file.